veksa1/ease/ALINE/tickets/025_feature_expansion.md

 ## 🎯 Objective

-Add missing biometric, demographic, and medical features from `data/migraine_features.json` to complete the feature set.
-Expand from current 20 features to full 25+ variable schema.
+Add missing biometric, demographic, and medical features **EXACTLY as defined in `data/migraine_features.json`** to complete the feature set.
+Expand from current 20 features to 35 total (20 base + 4 temporal + 11 new).

+**CRITICAL:** Use ONLY the variables from `migraine_features.json` - no additions or substitutions.

 ---